desec-io/desec-stack/docs/auth/tokens.rst

 RRsets for which no more specific policy is configured are eventually caught by the token's default policy.
 It is therefore required to create such a default policy before any more specific policies can be created on a given token.
+A domain-wide permissive policy can be configured automatically during domain creation by setting the token's ``auto_policy`` flag.

 Tokens with at least one policy are considered *restricted*, with their DNS record management capabilities limited as per policy configuration.